roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 ### 2. **Smart Blueprint Library**

 **What it does:**
 Create a searchable library of your organization's architecture blueprints.
-Each blueprint is automatically analyzed and made searchable.
+Each blueprint is automatically analyzed, made searchable, and includes visual diagrams you can view and download.

 **What you get:**
 - **Centralized Repository** - All your architecture blueprints in one place
+- **Visual Blueprints** - View and download actual blueprint images and diagrams
 - **Automatic Understanding** - The system extracts components, connections, and patterns automatically
 - **Rich Information** - Each blueprint includes analysis, scores, and recommendations
 - **Easy Organization** - Categorize by type, cloud provider, complexity, and tags
 - **Version Control** - Track changes and history
+- **Image Storage** - Original blueprint images stored for easy viewing and reference

 **Why it matters:**
 Build an institutional knowledge base.
 New team members can learn from past projects.
 Find proven patterns quickly when designing new architectures.
+See visual examples of how architectures were implemented.

 ---

-### 3. **Find Similar Architectures**
+### 3. **Automatic Similar Architecture Discovery**

 **What it does:**
-When analyzing a new architecture, ArchLens automatically finds similar blueprints from your library that you can learn from.
+When analyzing a new architecture, CloudArc automatically finds and displays the top 3 most similar blueprints from your library.
+You can see the actual blueprint images and learn from proven solutions.

 **What you get:**
-- **Automatic Matching** - Similar architectures are found automatically during analysis
+- **Automatic Matching** - Top 3 similar blueprints are automatically found and assigned during analysis
+- **Visual Comparison** - See actual blueprint images side-by-side with your architecture
+- **Similarity Scores** - Understand how similar each blueprint is to your architecture
 - **Relevant Examples** - See how similar problems were solved before
 - **Best Practices** - Learn from proven architectures in your organization
-- **Comparison** - Compare your architecture with similar ones
+- **Instant Insights** - Get recommendations based on similar blueprints

 **Why it matters:**
 Don't reinvent the wheel.
 Learn from what worked before.
-Ensure consistency across projects.
+See visual examples of similar architectures and apply proven patterns to your own.

 ---